Metalistic-Tish/Netflix/README.md

 # Netflix
-Down below, I have answered a few questions about my netflix database in SQL
+Down below, I have answered a few questions about a netflix database in SQL

 Question 1.
 How many movie titles are there in the database? (movies only, not tv shows)